 25. Succeed “as a businessperson,” but “to the position.”

-8 Responses to “25 Words and Their Prepositional Pals”
+8 thoughts on “25 Words and Their Prepositional Pals”

 This post helps greatly.
 I have struggled with how to use the word dispose.
 In my work, I use it on a constant basis because it has a specific, legal meaning regarding hazardous waste, but how to use it in a sentence has bothered me.
 Dispose takes the preposition of, but when do you use the word of.
 Very often I see people end sentences with the phrase dispose of.
 “That is the waste the company disposed of.”
 That seems very awkward.
 Is that correct?
 Certainly using an active voice would help that, and I was taught to never end a sentence with a preposition.
 Wouldn’t dispose of need an object to be correct?